Easy Apple Crumble (Apple Crisp) is foolproof! A delicious syrup with tender apples baked underneath a buttery oatmeal cookie topping.

 Mix your crumble until the butter soaks through your dry ingredients before topping the apples.

-WHAT APPLES TO YOU FOR APPLE CRUMBLE
+BEST APPLES FOR APPLE CRISP

 I always use red apples because we prefer the taste and sweetness.
 Red Delicious, Fuji, Ambrosia, Cortland or Gala apples are perfect.